-• Feeder: An electric line and associated equipment at a normal voltage level between 6.6kV and 22kV which a distributor uses to distribute electricity.
-CBD feeder: A feeder supplying Melbourne CBD as determined from zone substation coverage maps and as agreed by the Essential Services Commission. • Urban feeder: A feeder, which is not a CBD feeder, with load density greater than 0.3 MVA/km. • Long rural feeder: A feeder, which is not a CBD feeder or an urban feeder, with total length greater than 200 km. • Short rural feeder: A feeder, which is not a CBD feeder or an urban feeder, with total length less than 200 km.
-The cumulative total number of hours without supply on a MED08 Cumulative major event day, where any interruption was more than 3 hours of minutes, that occurred within the relevant reporting guarter. interruptions on major event days
+Feeder: An electric line and associated equipment at a normal voltage level between 6.6kV and 22kV which a distributor uses to distribute electricity.
+CBD feeder: A feeder supplying Melbourne CBD as determined from zone substation coverage maps and as agreed by the Essential Services Commission.
+Urban feeder: A feeder, which is not a CBD feeder, with load density greater than 0.3 MVA/km.
+Long rural feeder: A feeder, which is not a CBD feeder or an urban feeder.
+A feeder or an urban feeder.
+MED08 Cumulative hours of interruptions on major event days The cumulative total number of hours without supply on a major event day, where any interruption was more than 3 minutes, that occurred within the relevant reporting quarter.